How to Make Accessible InDesign and PDF Documents

 - Understanding document structure and format integrity and why it is now so important

 - Understanding the process and complexities involved when producing a document for accessibility

 - Reviewing important layout and design principles and practices that affect accessible PDFs

 - How to ensure compliance with the AODA

 - Creating a custom accessibility workspace

 - Overview of paragraph and character styles

-- Mapping styles to export tags
+- Mapping export tags to text

 - Dealing with graphic elements and complicated diagrams

 - Adding Alternate text to images and diagrams